erlovepreetsingh/Webmaps-With-Python/README.md

 ## Note - Python file and csv files should be in same folder to work.
 ## Note - For better understanding run code in VS Code or anything similar.If error occur in VS Code of no file found then first open the folder in VS Code.
-## After running the script it genrates HTML webpage in the same directiory.
+## After running the script it generates HTML webpage in the same directory.

 ## CONTACT - www.electrocute.in